-At 6.45am, someone opposite begins speaking on the phone in French.
+At 6:45 AM, someone opposite begins speaking on the phone in French.
 "Oui," they say.
 "Oui.
 Oui, oui, oui."
-You try to cover your ears with your pillow, but it is as thick and as noise-cancelling as a cheap slice of ham.
+You try to cover your ears with your pillow, but it is as thick and as noise-canceling as a cheap slice of ham.

 I had moved into the No.8 Hostel in Willesden, north-west London, where I was staying in a 20-person dorm.
 There were a number of reasons why this was a terrible idea.
 I am not a teenager.
 I'm not on my gap year.
 I'm a very light sleeper.
 I have a job.
 And I already live in London.

 I've also had a string of hellish experiences in hostels.
 I was dumped over Skype in a hostel.
-A malfunctioning toilet squirted liquid sewage into my rucksack.
-I had to sit and listen as a Canadian barman described Ace Ventura: When Nature Calls as "the best fuckin' film of all time".
+A malfunctioning toilet squirted liquid sewage into my backpack.
+I had to sit and listen as a Canadian barman described Ace Ventura: When Nature Calls as "the best fuckin' film of all time."
 So why was I moving into a hostel in my hometown?

 And, as it turns out, living in a hostel to save on rent is not a unique idea.
 While most of the residents of No.8 are backpackers from overseas, a significant minority are living there on a permanent basis while working in London.